tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-The report displays summarized view of server name, notification severity an d priority and its corresponding count of the critical events notification.
+    \- The report displays summarized view of server name, notification severity an d priority and its corresponding count of the critical events notification.
     \- Click Server Name hyperlink vlue to view Host Details report for corresponding Server Name.
     \- Click Number of Notifications column hyperlink value to view its details on basis of server name, corresponding notification priority and severity.
     \- This report can generated with provided scopes and filters.